stanleylew5/productivity-dashboard/README.md

 Displays the current time and time zone information based on user preferences.

+### Built-in Pomodoro Timer (Coming Soon)

+Manage your work sessions effectively with an integrated Pomodoro timer that helps you maintain focus and take regular breaks.

 ### Spotify API (Coming Soon)

 Control your Spotify queue, play, and pause music directly from the dashboard.

-### Built-in Pomodoro Timer

-Manage your work sessions effectively with an integrated Pomodoro timer that helps you maintain focus and take regular breaks.

 ## Authentication